Rock Hill, South Carolina: Private schools

 A variety of religious schools serve the city of Rock Hill, including St. Anne's Catholic School and Westminster Catawba.
 The city is also home to two Charter schools: York Preparatory Academy, and Legion Collegiate Academy.

 Higher education

 There are three colleges in Rock Hill.

 The most prominent institution is Winthrop University, founded in 1886 as a women's college.
 It is a thriving, public, co-ed four-year comprehensive university with an annual enrollment of about 6,000 students.

-Clinton College is a historically black founded by the African Methodist Episcopal Zion Church in 1894.
+Clinton College is an HBCU founded by the African Methodist Episcopal Zion Church in 1894.
 Initially a two-year institution, the liberal arts college added four-year degree programs in 2013 in addition to the associate degree programs.

 York Technical College opened in Rock Hill in 1964.
 This two-year community college offers associate degrees and provides continuing education for approximately 9,000 area residents annually and is growing each year.

 Media

 Rock Hill is home to a daily newspaper, The Herald, which covers the area.
+Rock Hill is home to a free daily online newspaper, the YoCoNews that covers all of York and Lancaster counties.
 Magazines include Rock Hill Magazine and YC (York County) Magazine (which covers the entire county).